Equivariant Khovanov Homology of Periodic Links: Khovanov bracket of a periodic links

-\begin{rem} In the above formula there is a small ambiguity, since we identified a Kauffman state belonging to an orbit with this orbit.
-This notational shortcut does not cause any problems since all Kauffman states belonging to the same orbit yield isomorphic summands in $\khbracket{D}^{r - n_{-}}$.
-We will use this convention in the remainder part of this thesis. \end{rem}
+\begin{rem} In the above formula there is a small ambiguity.
+We identified a smoothing of a periodic link diagram with this orbit.
+This notational shortcut does not cause any confusion because all smoothings belonging to the same orbit contribute isomorphic summands to $\khbracket{\mathcal{D}}^{r - n_{-}(\mathcal{D})}$. \end{rem}